Noob-Coders-2023/contact-book-project/README.md

 -To display our contact data in the application’s main window, we can use QTableView.
 This class is part of PyQt’s Model-View architecture and provides a robust and efficient way of displaying items from a PyQt model object.

 ![Contact Book Step 3](https://github.com/Noob-Coders-2023/contact-book-project/blob/main/Files/Contact%20Book%20Step%204.png)

+Step 5: Creating New Contacts

+- * Creating the Add Contact Dialog
+- * Launching the Add Contact Dialog
+- * Processing the Add Dialog’s Data in the Model

+- At this step, our contact book application provides functionality to load, display, and update the information about our contacts.
+Even though we’re able to modify and update the contact information, we can neither add nor remove contacts from the list.
+In this section, we’ll provide the required functionality to add new contacts to the database, using a pop-up dialog to enter the new information.